 The superstructure of each installation is to be supported on a hollow, reinforced concrete buoy, shaped something like a doughnut, lifebuoy or toroid.
 This toroid is designed to encase the top of a downward and stabilizing extension to the turbine’s supporting column.
 Weights and projecting wings at the base of this extension help stabilize the buoy before it is thoroughly encased in thick enough ice.
 Each buoy is designed to resist being crushed by ordinary sea ice.
 Each might be constructed economically on a submersible mold that is floating in a dock.
 The dock or harbourside facility may house many such molds, so that mass production, or even fully automated techniques, can be used.
 Note, for satellite installations, turbine construction would be much simpler, possibly using existing floating designs except for replacing the floats with the toroidal buoys for both turbine and satellite pumping tubes structures.

-The mold for each shaped like the lower third of a toroid, but with an even-diameter inner neck to accommodate and secure the lower and upper support columns.
+The mold for each buoy is shaped like the lower third of a toroid, but with an even-diameter inner neck to accommodate and secure the lower and upper support columns.
 Above the mold is suspended an inflated, afterwards spirally-wound reinforcement, polymeric, toroidal-shaped bladder that is held in place by straps and wires attached to a surrounding, toroidal mesh of steel reinforcing bars, each of which may typically be pre-formed into circle.
 The bladder acts as an integrated mold and is not removed.
 Its outer layer may be textured on the outside to increase wet concrete adhesion.
 Fibres in the concrete help it resist cracking.
 The steel mesh skeleton and bladder of the forming buoy is then lowered onto a bed of fresh, liquid concrete lying in the mold.
 This is vibrated to remove air pockets.
 In a process called shotcreting, concrete is then sprayed onto the pressurized bladder and steel skeleton until the buoy shape and the desired wall thicknesses in each part are complete.
 The pressurized in-situ bladder helps prevent subsequent water intrusion.
 When the setting concrete of the buoy is steam cured from inside out and the resulting condensed water is removed if found necessary, the semi-submersible mold is detached from the buoy by sinking or raising it by crane.
 This may be done in order to allow painting or other forms of surface treatment, should they be thought necessary.

 On-location, four pre-laid, spring-loaded, drag-embedded anchors laid at right angles would initially anchor each buoy.
 Any such anchoring system could only be expected to restrain a buoy that was not encased in massive free-floating ice.
 This is so because once even a modest ice hill had formed, the tension placed on the anchoring system due to wind, wave and current would tend to break it loose, unless the ice structure itself were already grounded or otherwise attached.
 An ungrounded ice shield not encased in sea ice, and that was itself not attached to the land or immovable ice, would tend to be a hazard like unto an iceberg and to move until beached or breached.